Bounded cumulative observables from local linear relaxation

-Many physical systems involve signals that propagate or spread while undergoing local relaxation.
-Examples include attenuated waves, diffusive transport with decay, and stochastic processes with finite memory \cite{chandrasekhar1960,risken1989,gardiner2004}.
-In such systems, physically relevant observables are often cumulative rather than local, representing the integrated effect of a signal accumulated over time or along a propagation path.
+\textit{1.
+Introduction.} Signals propagating in physical systems often undergo local relaxation while spreading in time or space.
+Examples include attenuated waves, diffusion with decay, and stochastic processes with finite memory \cite{chandrasekhar1960,risken1989,gardiner2004}.
+In many such situations, observables of practical interest are often cumulative rather than local, representing time- or path-integrated response generated by the relaxing signal.
+Typical examples include optical depth in radiative transfer, accumulated phase in wave propagation, integrated response kernels in linear response theory, and finite correlation time in stochastic dynamics.

-Saturation of these cumulative responses is widely observed: as propagation time or path length increases, the accumulated signal approaches a finite limit.
-In practice, this behavior is typically modeled using detailed properties of the medium, including scattering parameters, coherence statistics, or empirical decay models.
+Saturation of cumulative response is widely observed: increasing observation time or path length yields progressively smaller incremental contribution.
+This behaviour is commonly described using system-specific attenuation mechanisms such as scattering statistics, coherence decay, or empirical path-loss relations.
 In radiative transfer and kinetic theory, attenuation is characterized through optical depth and mean free path \cite{chandrasekhar1960,cercignani1988}.
-As a result, explanations of saturation are often formulated in domain-specific terms rather than as consequences of a common underlying principle.
+Explanations of saturation are therefore typically formulated within particular physical models rather than as a general consequence of local relaxation itself.

-The purpose of this work is to show that saturation of cumulative observables does not require system-specific modeling.
-Instead, it follows directly and generically from local linear relaxation alone.
-Once a signal decays exponentially in time due to a local decay mechanism, any linear cumulative observable must saturate beyond the relaxation time.
-Transport, diffusion, or stochastic dynamics determine only how this temporal limitation is translated into spatial extent.
-By isolating this minimal explanation, the work reframes a familiar phenomenon as a general consequence of linear relaxation.
+The present work shows that bounded cumulative response follows directly from local linear relaxation.
+When a signal decays exponentially in time due to a local dissipative mechanism, linear observables defined as time- or path-integrals of the signal approach a finite limit determined by the relaxation time.
+This boundedness holds independently of geometry, dimensionality, and microscopic transport dynamics.
+Transport or spreading mechanisms determine only how the relaxation time is mapped onto spatial extent.